PXL-IT-NET/Guts-DotNetEssentials/README.md

 ![alt text][img_test_detail]

-Although it is not a garantee, having all tests green is a good indication that you completed the exercise correctly.
+Although it is not a guarantee, having all tests green is a good indication that you completed the exercise correctly.

 #### Check your results online (comming soon)
 Test results of all students are sent to the Guts servers.